kevindangkhoama/hoos4sustainability/README.md

 </details>
 <br>

 The distance traveled is calculated through Google Maps API.
 Once the distance is calculated, the boat will move accordingly.
-The treasure will be reached every 1,000 points and leveling system.
+The treasure will be reached every 1,000 points and the web application has an implemented leveling system.
 Active forms of transportation have a 10x multiplier, passive forms of transportations have a 5x multiplier, and shared forms of transportation have a 2x multiplier.

 ## Technologies Used:
 - Heroku